STB launches tenders for pop-up booths, provides funding to rejuvenate Orchard Road

 More plans ahead

-While Live Nation will curate a regular pipeline of events such as concerts, international touring acts and community events, the venue will be available to host conferences and exhibitions, seasonal fairs, activations and other experiential events, STB said.
+STB said that while Live Nation will curate a regular pipeline of events such as concerts, international touring acts and community events, the venue will be available to host conferences and exhibitions, seasonal fairs, activations and other experiential events.

-Its programming will also be matched with STB-led events, it added, naming the Grand Prix Season Singapore and Christmas on a Great Street as examples.
+Its programming will be matched with STB-led events, it added, citing as examples the Grand Prix Season Singapore and Christmas on a Great Street

-STB also noted the redevelopment of Faber House into NoMad Hotel, scheduled to open by end 2026; the end-2027 construction completion for the transformation of the Somerset Belt into a youth precinct; and plans to pedestrianise a 500-metre stretch from Buyong Road to Handy Road, creating an expanded Istana Park that will be three times its current size.
+- The plans to pedestrianise a 500 m stretch from Buyong Road to Handy Road, creating an expanded Istana Park that will be three times its current size.

 Discussing “a final piece of transformation of Orchard Road”, Ow noted that Seton Close in Tanglin features four heritage bungalows set within 1.9 hectares of land, which has now been rezoned for hotel use.